spiritedmedia/systems/database-import/README.md

 When you need to refresh the content for your local site or the staging site you'll need to do a database dump from production.
 Which tables you need to grab depends on what you are trying to do.

+Our method for getting the production database dump usually relies on adding the live database connection details to Sequel Pro and exporting from there.
+The dump can't be downloaded directly from AWS because we rely on snapshots (i.e. restore points), not automated backups.

 ## Updating Post Content

 If you just need to update posts (Articles, links, embeds, Fact Checks, etc.) then export all of the tables except for the `wp_options` table for each site that you want.
 Importing a `wp_options` table will require extra cleanup.